firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] {JD} The ICA analysis coupled with the oxygen pulse and the sensitive T1 mapping provides a novel, interesting and relevant new method for monitoring tumors.
 You noted that ‘cycling’ hypoxia was hard to detect.
 Since these tumors are unlikely to have vessel flow regulation, you could reduce blood pressure, which will reduce the flow to the tumor and should increase the hypoxic regions.
 This is just a thought, it is not a request to add this to your thesis.

-- [ ] {JD} Sometimes figure calls are not in the same format—ie capitalized or not.
+- [x] {JD} Sometimes figure calls are not in the same format—ie capitalized or not.
+	- Fixed in 413faaf, d7ed72b, f793d12

 - [ ] {JD} As you are changing oxygen as a way of assessing tumors using the deoxyhemoglobin as a contrast agent, you might also note one of the first papers to do this.
 It also has useful information on problems of applying multiecho gradient echo in this experiment.
 Changes in oxygenation of intracranial tumors with carbogen: A BOLD MRI and EPR oximetry study Jeff F. Dunn et al. 2002 https://doi.org/10.1002/jmri.10192